reddec/trusted-cgi/docs/index.md

 The idea came from the past: CGI.
 At the beginning of the Internet, people have been making a simple script that receives incoming bytes over STDIN
 (standard input) and writes to STDOUT (standard output).
 The application server (aka CGI server), accepts clients, invokes scripts and redirects socket input/output to the script.
-There are a lot of details here but this is a brief explanation.
+There are a lot more details here but this is a brief explanation.

 After more than 20 years the world spin around and arrived at the beginning: serverless functions/lambda and so on.
 It is almost CGI, except scripts became docker containers, and we need many more servers to do the same things as before.

-So let's cut the corners a bit: we have a trusted developer (our self, company workers - means it's not arbitrary clients), so we don't need a heavy restriction for the application, so let's throw away docker and another heavy staff.
+So let's cut the corners a bit: we have a trusted developer (our self, company workers - means it's not arbitrary clients), so we don't need a heavy restriction for the application, so let's throw away docker and other heavy stuff.

 ## Docs and features